waaa/jekyll-now/_posts/2016-07-15-installing-subgit.md

     subgit configure --layout auto http://188.213.173.182/svn/test test_git_repo.git

-Basically it says to SubGit to connect to my SVN repository using standard **auto** layout and create for it a **test_git_repo.git** repository just there, where the command has been executesd.
+Basically it says to SubGit to connect to my SVN repository and using standard **auto** layout create for it a **test_git_repo.git** repository just there, where the command is being executed.

 And an error had occurred!
 It said: